archiecobbs/s3backer/README_nbd.md

 Using the NBD plugin
 --------------------

-Instead of using S3Backer to provide a FUSE file system with a single file that is then loop-mounted to provide a block device, s3backer can also act as a NBD (Network Block Device) server.
+Instead of using s3backer to provide a FUSE file system with a single file that is then loop-mounted to provide a block device, it can also act as a Network Block Device (NBD) server.
 In this case, the kernel will directly provide a `/dev/nbdX` block device that is backed by s3backer.
+NBD is supported on Linux, FreeBSD, and other systems.

 Architecturally, using a network block device makes more sense than using a FUSE file system since it is both simpler and better matches the intented use of either feature.
 In theory, NBD-mode should use less memory and give higher throughput and lower latency because: